 Generally there are no charges to attend courses, however some courses require a small fee to cover materials.
 In such cases, costs are detailed in the course information.

 U3A Castlemaine is an incorporated not-for-profit organisation run by a Committee of Management which is elected each year at the Annual General Meeting.
 See the Governance section under Documents page for more details of the AGM and the Constitution.
 The Committee has recently introduced working groups, comprised of Committee members and ordinary members focusing on specific administrative areas, which report to the Committee on a regular basis.
 There are no paid staff.

 The purpose of U3A is to utilise the skills and abilities of its own members.
-Class tutors are members with interests or knowledge from their previous work experience, hobbies or recreation, who volunteer to run a course.
+Course Leaders are members with interests or knowledge from their previous work experience, hobbies or recreation, who volunteer to run a course.